alinemendoza/KBlancheBomediano/README.md

 Homepage: Contains the title and description of the webpage, it also contains the link for the other pages in order.
 <br>
 <br>

+**Please list actual titles of the planned webpages -- Mam Mendoza**

 Page 1: Contains the properties of music and how to define and distinguish and differenciate them, it also contains a link for the next page and home page
 <br>
 <br>